Contact sales

 Not only do teams fail to bring in the right experts, they fail to build the right teams that makes these experts’ initiatives worthwhile.
 The best IoT teams are collaborative and span business decision makers and technical experts (such as C-suite executives, operations, IT, engineering, marketing, and support).
 For example, product and marketing teams need to build a long-term vision of the product and a short-term executable roadmap together.
 These teams ought to live under one roof for effective planning collaboration.
 Decisions cannot be made in isolation.

-4. Think about the Customer Experience
+4. Think about the customer experience

 By the time you’re deep into production, it’s all too easy to lose sight of the end user.
 Remember that after all the hardware, software, and connectivity building and tweaking, a real person needs to be able to use your product.
 Think about how your typical customer will want to use the product.
 Brainstorm with your team to find answers to customer experience questions, like: